MRawhani/muhaisni/README.md

 ## Available Scripts

-After downloading or cloning the project, you can open your terminal in the root directory of the downloaded files, and tun these npm commands:
+After downloading or cloning the project, you can open your terminal in the root directory of the downloaded files, and run these npm commands:

 ### `npm insall`
-To download all the dependincies,
+To download all the dependencies,

 ### `npm start`